ViswaB/cloudcomputing-a1/README.md

 ## About The Project

-This purose of this project is to demonstrate the knowledge of building a website and deploying it to the cloud using AWS service of S3, and using CloudFront to speed up the content delivery globally.
+This purose of this project is to demonstrate the knowledge of building a website and deploying it to the cloud using AWS service of S3, securing it with IAM policies, and using CloudFront to speed up the content delivery globally.
 The website itself is very simple with a main page that displays my name, and has links to 5 other pages, one of which includes some images, and another which includes a 30 sec video